WELCOME TO NRL COWBOYS HOUSE

 The Boys Campus officially opened in 2017 and is home to 55 young Indigenous men, while the Girls Campus opened its doors to 30 young Indigenous women in 2019.

-The facility will reach its capacity with 105 students at the start of the 2020 school year.
+The facility will reach its capacity with 105 students in the 2020 school year.

 Both facilities are purpose-designed and culturally respectful environments providing life-changing opportunities for some of the most disadvantaged students in the country.